Skip to content

 Ketch is a Google Silver CMP partner and includes DSAR automation, identity resolution, policy management, preference centers, and visual data mapping tools that do not require technical expertise to configure.

-Pricing: Starts at $150/month for limited features & traffic, increasing to $499/month.
+Pricing: The OneTrust-adjacent tier starts at $499/month.
 Positioned at mid-market to enterprise, with pricing based on data volume, integrations, and support level.

 Best for: Mid-market teams with a complex MarTech stack (CRMs, CDPs, ad platforms) that need consent and DSAR to work across all of them without custom development.